ghoo1125/seal/README.md

 # seal
-Line Bot API with FastAPI server deployed on Heroku
+Line Bot with Messaging API and FastAPI server deployed on Heroku

 # Environment Setup